The Operational Art of War Vol. 1: 1939–1955: Legacy

 In 1998, PC Gamer US declared The Operational Art of War the 50th-best computer game ever released, and the editors called it "nothing less than a masterpiece."
+An add-on disk was released in 1998 titled Battle Pack I. It includes 16 new scenarios.

 Sequels

 The Operational Art of War spawned the Operational Art of War series.
 It received a direct sequel, The Operational Art of War II: Modern Battles 1956–2000, in 1999.
 Later sequels include The Operational Art of War III (2006) and The Operational Art of War IV (2017).